hardenedlinux/Debian-GNU-Linux-Profiles/docs/harbian_qa/fuzz_testing/syzkaller_crash_demo.md

 - run syzkaller to hunt the bug

 ## Add test rule to syzkaller
-The rule is written on the *.txt file under the dirtory $(SYZKALLER_SOURCE)/sys/.After  translation by syz-exract,a *.const format will be generated under the same diretory.Finally rebuild the syzkaller with new rule.
+The rule is written on the *.txt file under the dirtory $(SYZKALLER_SOURCE)/sys/.
+After  translation by syz-exract, a *.const format will be generated under the same diretory.
+Finally rebuild the syzkaller with new rule.

 ### The grammer of *.txt
 ```